DataDaneHQ/Personal_Finance_Planner/README.md

 ## Acknowledgments

-I want to extend a heartfelt thanks to The Office Lab for the original tutorial that inspired this project.
+I want to extend full credit and a heartfelt thanks to The Office Lab for the original tutorial that inspired this project.
 Their work provided an excellent foundation, and their dedication to sharing knowledge freely is deeply appreciated.
-If you are interested in the full functionality and want to learn how to build the orginal template, I highly recommend following The Office Lab's YouTube tutorial *[here](https://www.youtube.com/watch?v=eKyAOjH3Crk)*.
+If you are interested in the full functionality and want to learn how to build the original template, I highly recommend following The Office Lab's YouTube tutorial *[here](https://www.youtube.com/watch?v=eKyAOjH3Crk)*.
 Their tutorial is an excellent resource and provided the foundation for this project.

 <br>